juvian/discord-image-dupe/README.md

 - unset log: removes log channel from server configuration.
 Only availale to admins
 - set prefix: Sets command prefix.
 Default is `!`.
 Only availale to admins
 - watch: takes a channel id or name and starts keeping track of its images according to history.
 Only availale to admins
-- unwatch: takes a channel id or name and stops keeping track of its images. .
+- unwatch: takes a channel id or name and stops keeping track of its images.
 Only availale to admins
 - config: shows current server configuration.
 Only available to mods
 - help: displays link to here

-**Note that server owner or bot owner bypasses all permissions**
+**Note: admin is either someone with the configured admin role or with administrator permissions.
+A mod is someone with the configured mod role or with manage guild permission**

 For Developers
 ------------